 These ubiquitous kink features of $\zeta$ along specific directions and its possible divergent behavior above $T_k$ suggest that nematic transition may be widely present in cuprates as that shown in iron-based superconductors \cite{ChuJH12,KuoHH16,LiuZ16,GuY17}, but very different behaviors of elastoresistivity are found among different materials.
 First, it seems that there is no one unified crystallographic direction to probe nematicity.
-The direction along which the kink feature and the divergent behavior (above $T_k$) of $\zeta$ presents is the Cu-O-Cu direction in x = 0.17 LSCO and Bi-2201, but it is the diagonal direction in Bi-2212 and very underdoped LSCO (x = 0.07 and 0.08).
+The direction along which the kink feature and the divergent behavior (above $T_k$) of $\zeta$ can be observed is the Cu-O-Cu direction in LSCO ($x$ = 0.17) and Bi-2201, but it is the diagonal direction in Bi-2212 and very underdoped LSCO ($x$ = 0.07 and 0.08).
 This difference may be related to the crystal structure since both Bi-2212 and very underdoped LSCO are in the orthorhombic structure at room temperature \cite{TakahashiH94,IzquierdoM06}.
-It is consistent with the fact that the nematic direction may be affected by the crystal structure as shown in both iron-based superconductors \cite{FernandesRM14} and cuprates \cite{WuJ17}.
-It should be noted that the nematicity in Bi-2212 observed in the scanning tunneling microscope (STM) experiments is along the Cu-O-Cu direction \cite{LawlerMJ13}, which is different from our observations here and has been explained otherwise \cite{NetoE13}.
-Second, the elastoresistivity below $T_k$ also behaves dramatically different.
-The absolute value of $\zeta$ along the nematic direction decreases slowly with decreasing temperature in Bi-2212 and Bi-2201, but is unchanged in the x = 0.17 LSCO.
-In both x = 0.07 and 0.08 LSCO, additional kink features are observed below $T_k$.
-Third, the transition in Bi-2201 is not as sharp as those in LSCO and Bi-2212, probably due to the presences of very strong disorders in Bi-2201~\cite{KudoK09}.
+It is consistent with the fact that the nematic direction may be affected by the crystal structure as shown in both iron-based \cite{FernandesRM14} and cuprate superconductors \cite{WuJ17}.
+It is worth noting that the nematicity in Bi-2212 observed from the scanning tunneling microscope (STM) measurements is along the Cu-O-Cu direction \cite{LawlerMJ13}, which is also different from our observations in Bi-2212 here and has been explained otherwise \cite{NetoE13}.
+Second, the elastoresistivity below $T_k$ behaves dramatically different with each other.
+The $|\zeta|$ along the nematic direction decreases slowly with decreasing temperature in Bi-2212 and Bi-2201, but is unchanged in the $x$ = 0.17 LSCO.
+In both $x$ = 0.07 and 0.08 LSCO, additional kink features can be observed below $T_k$.
+Third, the change of $|\zeta|$ with temperature in Bi-2201 is not as dramatic as those in LSCO and Bi-2212, probably due to the presences of very strong disorders in Bi-2201~\cite{KudoK09}.
 What's more, the change of $|\zeta|$ with temperature in all these studied cuprates are within one order of magnitude, which is a kind of small when compare with that in iron-based superconductors, where the change of $|\zeta|$ can cross two orders of magnitude~\cite{LiuZ16,GuY17,ChuJH12,KuoHH16}.